-Some propane-heaters emit toxic fume while most of them don’t.
+Some propane heaters emit toxic fume while most of them don’t.
 If they do, make sure to vent it properly so that you don’t suffer through the emissions.

 Gas-powered garage heaters also require proper venting.
-If you have a natural gas line available in your house for garage heater, this is the most economical option to choose.
+If you have a natural gas line available in your house for a garage heater, this is the most economical option to choose.
 With gas-powered heaters, you don’t have to worry about the smell of the fuel or high noise.

 Kerosene-powered garage heaters aren’t pretty common these days.
 But, they do have their perks that you can’t deny.
 They’re more efficient than Propane-run heaters to some extent.
 Some of them even come with the option to convert into a Diesel-run garage heater which is pretty amazing.

 So, among the 4 types of garage heaters, make your pick based on your preference.
 If you require power more than anything, go for Propane.
-Gas-powered heaters are the most economic ones, and electrical heaters are most efficient.
+Gas-powered heaters are the most economic ones, and electrical heaters are the most efficient.
 If you don’t like any of these 3, you’re left with the Kerosene one which is pretty good as well.